dashio-connect/python-dashio/Documents/Documentation.md

 * *style : DeviceViewStyle.* The style of the DeviceView.
 * *icon : Icon.* The Icon representing the DeviceView.
 * *color : Color.* The color of the DeviceView.
-* *share_column : Booloan.* If there is space can another DeviceView us it.
+* *share_column : Boolean.* If there is space can another DeviceView us it.
 * *num_columns : int.* Number of columns for DeviceView.
 * *control_title_box_color : Color.* Title box color for controls.
 * *control_title_box_transparency : int.* Title box transparency for controls.
 * *num_grid_columns : int.* The num of grid columns on the edit view.
 * *num_grid_rows : int.* The num of grid rows on the edit view.
+* *user_tappable_color : Color.*  The color of user table buttons on screen in controls
 * *column_no : int.* Optional default is 1.
 Must be 1..3.
 The Dash App reports its screen size in columns. column_no allows you to specify which column no to load into.
 Each control can store three configs that define how the device looks for Dash apps installed on single column phones or 2 column fold out phones or 3 column tablets.

 #### DeviceView Methods